Scott Marlowe | Dwarven Thanes

 Culture and Society

-Dwarven culture is fundamentally communal, rooted in the clan system that forms the foundation of their society.
+Dwarven culture is fundamentally communal, rooted in the clan system that underpins their society.
 The dwarves are a people who believe in what they can see, smell, and touch, having little use for abstract concepts like luck or fate.
 This practical outlook shapes every aspect of their lives, from their craftsmanship to their relationships.
 Family ties are paramount, with dwarven families typically including four or five children, all loved equally regardless of gender—a progressive approach that sometimes surprises surface dwellers accustomed to more patriarchal societies.

 The rhythm of dwarven life follows patterns established over millennia.
 Days begin with the ringing of the forge bells, calling craftsmen to their workshops where the real work of dwarven civilization occurs.
 The sounds of hammering metal, chiseling stone, and the low rumble of conversation fill the great halls, creating a constant background symphony that defines the dwarven experience.
 Evenings bring gatherings around the hearth, where families share meals, tell stories, and reinforce the bonds that hold their society together.